openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 * Define criterion types with a declared scope (e.g., course, organization, instance).
 * Identify criterion types by the pair <type_name, scope> so that "last_login" for a course may differ from "last_login" at the organization level.
 * Allow only criterion types matching the group's scope to be used when configuring a group.
-* Enforce this constraint at the model level during validation and at runtime during group creation or update.
+* Enforce this constraint at the criterion type class level during group creation or update.

 Support exclusion logic through operators rather than separate mechanisms
 -------------------------------------------------------------------------